palbertorm/palbertorm/README.md

+                              Backend Java developer
 - 👋 Hi, I’m @palbertorm
+- 🌱 I’m actively seeking a job as a backend Java developer.
 - 👀 I’m interested in developer web front-end and JAVA POO
-- 🌱 I’m currently learning react and JAVA
-- 💞️ I’m looking to collaborate on projects with front-end
+- 💞️ I’m looking to collaborate on projects with front-end and back-end
-- 📫 How to reach my linkdin is /palbertorm
+- 📫 How to reach my linkdin is /palbertoRM

 <!---
 palbertorm/palbertorm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.